bstillitano/Scyther/README.md

 ```

 Once you have added the above code to your `AppDelegate.swift` file, simply run your app on a simulator or physical device.
 Once it's running, simply shake your device and you'll be presented with the Scyther debug menu for your app.

+## Demo

+There is a full-featured demo included in this repo.
+See the [Scyther Playgroud](https://github.com/bstillitano/Scyther/tree/improvement/readme/Scyther%20Playground) project.
+Note that some of the features included in the demo may not be required for your implementation.
+They've been included only as a reference for what Scyther is capable of and how to implement said features.

 ## Features